 Guess what is making you fat and crave more sugar?
 Yep, it’s sugar.

 Let’s compare Tropical Orange GoodBelly (26 grams of sugar per 8 oz.) to a glass of Coke (24 grams of sugar per 8 oz.).
 Oh no, don’t say so!
 Your GoodBelly drink has more sugar than a can of Coke!

 Let’s compare Blueberry Acai GoodBelly (24 grams of sugar per 8 oz.) to a donut (11 grams of sugar per donut).
 You could eat two donuts instead of guzzling down a glass of GoodBelly.

-Boy, you’ve been fooled by good marketing!
+Boy, you’ve been fooled by slick marketing!

 The main difference, however, is that Coke and donuts aren’t marketed to you as a health food, but GoodBelly is being marketed as good for you!
 At least when you drink a Coke or down a donut, you know it’s bad for you.
 You do so at your own volition; but with GoodBelly, you’re thinking you’re ingesting something awesome for your health, and indeed you are not!

-Since this is a gluten-free blog, I should mention that most GoodBelly drinks are not gluten-free.
+Since this is a gluten-free blog, I should mention that most GoodBelly drinks are NOT gluten-free.
 They contain oat flour (not GF oat flour).
 Some contain barley malt.
 There are some that are gluten-free (green caps), including Tropical Orange and Cultured Probiotic Coconut Water.

 So what can you do?

 Instead of drinking this sugary beverage that will make you fat and feed the bad bacteria in your gut, opt for a probiotic supplement (there are many available on Amazon and in health food stores – affiliate link) and down the supplement with an 8 oz glass of fresh H2O.